On the Theoretical Equivalence of Several Trade-Off Curves Assessing Statistical Proximity: Introduction

 In this work, we demonstrate that, despite their apparently independent definitions, these alternate notions are actually tightly linked with the PR curves.
 Our main contribution is the theoretical unification between the involved curves, which is summarized in the diagram of Fig.~\ref{fig:related-work}.
 After briefly introducing standard hypotheses and notations, we recall definitions and properties of the aforementioned curves in Section~\ref{sec:related_works}.
 Relations between them are scrutinized in Section~\ref{sec:link}.
-In particular, we consider the link found by \cite{djolonga2019evaluating} between PR curves and divergence frontiers (\SectionSymbol~\ref{sec:DivFrontiers-PR}) for infinite R\'enyi exponent $a$, hence extending it from discrete distributions to general ones.
+In particular, we consider the link found by \citet{djolonga2019evaluating} between PR curves and divergence frontiers (\SectionSymbol~\ref{sec:DivFrontiers-PR}) for infinite R\'enyi exponent $a$, hence extending it from discrete distributions to general ones.
 More importantly, we show that Lorenz curves and PR curves are related through convex duality (\SectionSymbol~\ref{sec:equivalence}).
 As a side contribution, we end these notes in Section~\ref{sec:link_DA} by highlighting links existing between the aforementioned curves and performance bounds used in the theory of domain adaptation.
+Last, in Section~\ref{sec:phi-div}, we explore several links with $\phi$-divergences.
+In particular, thanks to integral representations of $\phi$-divergences, we can show a reversed link between PR curves and divergence frontiers.
+Besides, starting from the variational form of $\phi$-divergence we extend the notion of Lorenz curves and use them to establish a new generalization bound for domain adaptation.